For Massage Therapists

 As a massage practitioner, you have a wealth of information about your favorite massage and self-care techniques people can use to relieve stress.
 Share these tips with your...more

 Yes, your work is centered around human touch and interaction and, now more than ever, diversifying your income streams can make the difference between thriving or having to close down shop.
 No longer can those of us in the service industry put all our eggs in one basket.

 As the business owner, your workday doesn't start at 9 am and end at 5 pm.
 From answering emails, working on your marketing and massaging, the hustle doesn't stop when you go home.
 Especially these days, when work and life blend together even more, it can be hard to take a step back and take care of yourself.

-What you may not realize is that poor self care habits are not only hurting you but also hurting the success of your business in the long run.
-Taking care of yourself can help you run your business in a way that inspires both success and...more
+What you may not realize is that poor self-care habits are not only hurting you but also hurting the success of your business in the long run.
+Taking care of yourself can help you run your business in a way that inspires both personal success and business...more

 Regardless of how healthy the economy might be, growing a massage therapy practice is never an easy task.
 To be successful, you'll need to differentiate yourself from the nearly 400,000 other massage therapists in the United States.
 At Vita Wellness, we know the struggle many go through when trying to grow their own businesses.
 To make it a bit easier, we’ve put together the 3 things you should have before starting your journey to grow your massage business:

 Starting a massage practice isn't easy and there will always be ups and downs to deal with as you grow and run your business.
 Learning how to gracefully embrace your accomplishments and figure out how to cope with setbacks is an important part of business ownership.
 Finding gratitude during the down-times, and having awareness about your perspective can help you weather any obstacles that come your way.

 The key to all this is mindset.
 If you can maintain a positive (or at least more realistic) mindset during the tough times, you'll be better equipped to get your business back on...more